Why Is One Of My Testicles Higher Than The Other? | Clear, Straight Facts

 Testicular Torsion

-This acute condition involves twisting of the spermatic cord cutting off blood supply.
-It causes sudden elevation of one testicle along with severe pain and swelling requiring immediate surgery.
+This acute condition involves twisting of the spermatic cord, which can cut off blood supply to the testicle.
+It can cause sudden elevation of one testicle along with severe pain, swelling, nausea, or vomiting.
+This requires immediate medical attention because delayed treatment can threaten the testicle.

 Inguinal Hernia

-A hernia occurs when abdominal contents protrude through weakened muscles near the groin area into the scrotum causing bulging and possible displacement of a testicle upwards.
+A hernia occurs when abdominal contents protrude through weakened muscles near the groin area and sometimes extend toward the scrotum.
+This can cause a bulge, groin pressure, discomfort with lifting or coughing, and possible displacement or crowding around the testicle.

 Condition Main Symptom Effect on Testicular Position

-Varicocele Dull ache; visible enlarged veins Makes affected side hang lower but may alter perceived height due to swelling
+Varicocele Dull ache; visible enlarged veins Often makes the affected side feel heavier or look lower; swelling may alter perceived height

 Testicular Torsion Sudden severe pain; swelling; nausea Sustained high position with extreme tenderness (emergency)

-Inguinal Hernia Bulge near groin; discomfort during lifting/coughing Lifts affected testicle upward due to protruding tissue pressure
+Inguinal Hernia Bulge near groin; discomfort during lifting/coughing May crowd or shift the testicle due to protruding tissue pressure

 The Importance of Self-Examination and Medical Checkups

-Regular self-examination is crucial for identifying any changes beyond normal asymmetry.
-Men should check their testes monthly after warm showers when scrotal skin relaxes making abnormalities easier to detect.
+Regular self-examination is useful for identifying any changes beyond normal asymmetry.
+Men can check their testes monthly, ideally after a warm shower or bath when the scrotal skin relaxes and abnormalities are easier to notice.
+The goal is not to panic over normal unevenness, but to become familiar with your usual size, shape, texture, and position.

 Look for: